 Breach of landlord repair obligations

-If a landlord is in breach of his section 11 repairing obligations, after having been notified of the issue, the landlord may be liable to pay the tenant damages and an order can be made by the court requiring the landlord to carry out the repairs.
+If a landlord is in breach of their Section 11 repairing obligations, after having been notified of the issue, the landlord may be liable to pay the tenant damages and the court can order the landlord to carry out the repairs.

-The tenant can take action against the landlord in the county court for breaches of his repairing obligation, this is a civil action and the tenant can make a claim for damages and inconvenience resulting from the breach.
+The tenant can take action against the landlord in the county court for breaches of their repairing obligation.
+This is a civil action and the tenant can make a claim for damages and inconvenience resulting from the breach.

-Section 17 of the Landlord and Tenant Act 1985 allows the tenant to get an order for specific performance by the landlord, therefore the county court has the power to make an order requiring the landlord to fulfil the section 11 repairing obligations.
-It is important to be aware that it is not just during the tenancy that a tenant can bring an action against the landlord but even after they have left.
+Section 17 of the Landlord and Tenant Act 1985 allows the tenant to get an order for specific performance by the landlord.
+This means the county court can make an order requiring the landlord to fulfil the Section 11 repairing obligations.
+It is important to be aware that it is not just during the tenancy that a tenant can bring an action against the landlord. but also after they have left.

 Counterclaims made by tenants for disrepair